shimaore/JsSIP/README.md

 How is it different from JsSIP?
 ===============================

-This implementation works on Node.js and provides a UDP transport.
-JsSIP works in the browser and uses WebSocket for transport.
+This implementation works on Node.js.
+JsSIP works in the browser.
+Currently both versions use WebSocket for transport (I use FreeSwitch as a WebSocket handler), although this version could add native UDP, etc. transports.

 This implementation can support RTP proxying with my [RTP Proxy] project on Node.js.